 Chronic Obstructive Pulmonary Disease (COPD) is a respiratory disorder that decreases the efficiency of air moving in and out of lungs.
 This causes difficulty in breathing.
-In COPD, the airway in lung loses its normal shape and elasticity.
+In COPD, the airway in the lung loses its normal shape and elasticity.
 COPD leads to many systemic problems as well.
-As per COPD foundation, COPD is an umbrella term that describes progressive lung diseases.
+As per the COPD Foundation, COPD is an umbrella term that describes progressive lung diseases.
 It includes emphysema, chronic bronchitis, refractory (non-reversible) asthma, and some forms of bronchiectasis.

 What Causes COPD?